kyma-project/community/concepts/observability-strategy/configurable-logging/01-logging-groundwork.md

 - Scenarios/Pipelines need to be isolated and have it's own buffer management.
 If a backend is in a bad shape and cannot process any data anymore, data should still continue to be pushed to other backends
 - Typical auth mechanisms for the integration must be support, especially also client certificate based solutions
 - For logging: de-dotting for elasticsearch must be possible
-- Filtering of unrelevant data (like dropping logs of kyma-system namespace) must be possible
+- Filtering of unrelevant data (like dropping logs of kyma-system Namespace) must be possible

 ### Template definitions
 - Have a mechanism to provide templates and best practices for typical scenarios, which can be instantiated at runtime